 While many of you were forced to work remotely over the past year, some of you came to love it and could not imagine having to make a return back to the office.
 However, remote mental health jobs are not the best fit for everyone.
 Here are some things to consider when deciding if you want to go fully or partially remote:

 - Do you have a designated workspace in your home?
 When providing behavioral telehealth services, you must have a quiet space to work in without excessive distractions.
-Whether you are speaking with a client over the phone or in a video conference, you need to eliminate background noise so you can focus on the conversation as well as come across as a professional.
+Whether you are speaking with a client over the phone or in a video conference, you need to eliminate background noise to focus on the conversation and come across as a professional.

 - Are you able to utilize technology effectively?
 Remote mental health jobs require video conferencing software, digital calendars, digital scheduling software, and online task management tools.
 To be successful and happy with behavioral telehealth work, you need to be comfortable with technology and open to learning about the latest online tools.